Science at UM [S01-ep16]: From Agricultural Diversity to Women’s Dietary Diversification in Tunisia

-This week we welcome Cédric Gaillard, an economics researcher at CIRAD, and Eric Verger, a nutrition researcher at IRD.
-They are both members of the Moisa team.
-Moisa team and talk to us about their study on the link between agricultural diversification in Tunisia and dietary diversification among women.
+This week we are joined by Cédric Gaillard, an economics researcher at CIRAD, and Eric Verger, a nutrition researcher at IRD.
+They are both members of the team Moisa and will discuss their study on the link between agricultural production diversification in Tunisia and dietary diversification among women.

-Today's theme takes us to Tunisia, more specifically to the governorate of Sidi Bouzid in the center of the country.
-This region is characterized by its fertile plains, karstic subsoil, and an economy based on agriculture: cereals, market gardening, fruit trees, but also livestock and dairy production.
+Today’s topic takes us to Tunisia, specifically to the governorate of Sidi Bouzid in the center of the country.
+This region is characterized by its fertile plains, karstic subsoil, and an economy based on agriculture: grains, vegetable farming, and fruit trees, as well as livestock and dairy production.

-For those interested in current affairs or contemporary history, Sidi Bouzid is also the birthplace of the Jasmine Revolution in 2011, when a young fruit and vegetable seller set himself on fire to protest against his living conditions, exposing the deep-rooted problems in Tunisian society to the world.
+For those interested in current events or contemporary history, Sidi Bouzid is also the birthplace of the 2011 Jasmine Revolution, when a young fruit and vegetable vendor set himself on fire to protest his living conditions, thereby exposing the deep-seated problems of Tunisian society to the world.

-Our guests are Eric Verger, nutrition researcher, and Cédric Gaillard, economics researcher.
-They chose Sidi Bouzid as the field site for a study on the link between diversification of production on family farms and the diversity of the diets of the women who live and work there.
-This project was conducted in collaboration withINNTA, the Tunisian Institute of Nutrition and Food Technologies.
+Our guests are Eric Verger, a nutrition researcher, and Cédric Gaillard, an economics researcher.
+They chose Sidi Bouzid as the site for a study examining the link between production diversification on family farms and dietary diversity among the women who live and work there.
+The project is being conducted in collaboration withINNTA, the Tunisian Institute of Nutrition and Food Technologies.

-Their study, published in Plos One on February 8, presents an original and innovative approach, the result of fieldwork conducted as part of the Medina project on food systems in the Mediterranean.
+Their study, published in PLOS ONE on February 8, presents an original and innovative approach, based on fieldwork conducted as part of the Medina project on food systems in the Mediterranean.

 Read: